Skip to main content

 Mitigated by design

-OWS Vault compromised (self-hosted)
+OWS Vault compromised (opt-out)

 Attacker needs the vault passphrase.
 Keys are AES-256-GCM encrypted at rest, never plaintext on disk.